pytorch/ignite/README.md

 See other projects at ["Used by"](https://github.com/pytorch/ignite/network/dependents?package_id=UGFja2FnZS02NzI5ODEwNA%3D%3D)

-If your project implements a paper, represents other use-cases not covered in our official tutorials, Kaggle competition's code or just your code presents interesting results and uses Ignite.
-We would like to add your project in this list, so please send a PR with brief description of the project.
+If your project implements a paper, represents other use-cases not covered in our official tutorials, Kaggle competition's code, or just your code presents interesting results and uses Ignite.
+We would like to add your project to this list, so please send a PR with brief description of the project.

 <!-- ############################################################################################################### -->